velodrome-finance/docs/pages/tokenomics.md

 consider introducing more immutability or DAO components where appropriate.

 The team vesting compensation breakdown:
- * 15,520,816 `$VELO` vesting for 12 months, 6 month lock in a `$veVELO` followed by a linear 6 month unlock period.
+ * 15,520,816 `$VELO` vesting for 12 months, 6-month lock in a `$veVELO` followed
+   by a linear 6-month unlock period.
 0.5% of total emissions, taken from emissions to treasury, will be added to this bucket for dilution control.
- * 7,200,000 `$VELO` vesting for 24 months, 12 month lock in a `$veVELO` followed by a linear 12 month unlock period.
+ * 7,200,000 `$VELO` vesting for 24 months, 12-month lock in a `$veVELO` followed
+   by a linear 12-month unlock period.
- * All ongoing payments made to the team members in `$VELO` will vest for 6 months, 3 months locked in a `$veVELO` with a linear 3 month unlock period.
+ * All ongoing payments made to the team members in `$VELO` will vest for 6 months, 3-month lock in a `$veVELO` followed by a linear 3-month unlock period.

-### Optimism Team (5%), 20M veVELO
+### Optimism Team

-The Optimism Team has a vested interest in ensuring that Velodrome achieves its mission of serving as an ecosystem public good.
-The team will receive 5% of the initial distribution, airdropped as a locked veNFT, to support that interest.
+The Optimism team has a vested interest in ensuring that Velodrome achieves its mission of serving as an ecosystem public good.
+The team will receive 20M (5%) `$veVELO` in the initial distribution, to support that interest.

-### Genesis Liquidity Pools (1%), 4M VELO
+### Genesis Liquidity Pools

-Genesis Pools will distribute `$VELO` to liquidity providers of foundational token pairs to provide a better liquidity and user experience from launch day.
+Genesis Pools will distribute 4M (1%) `$VELO` to liquidity providers of foundational token pairs to provide better liquidity and user experience from launch day.
 Genesis emissions will begin a few days before the first epoch votes are counted and LP emissions start.

 Genesis pairs will include `$VELO`, `$OP`, `$USDC`, and `$ETH`.